Free Social Activities for Adults with Disabilities

 Community Night

-Community Night is an evening of free, in-person social activities for adults with disabilities and caregivers to experience our vision of belonging and receive updates on L’Arche goings-on.
+Community Night is an evening of free, in-person social activities for adults with disabilities, caregivers, family, and friends to experience our vision of belonging and receive updates on L’Arche goings-on.

 WHEN: The second Tuesday of each month